 We measured the peak brightness before calibration, using the 'Movie' Picture Mode and 'Warm 2' Color Tone, with Local Dimming set to 'High.'
 We use these settings because they give the most accurate image and this is the maximum brightness that you can get with these settings.

-If you do not care about image accuracy, you can obtain higher brightness levels.
+If you don't care about image accuracy, you can obtain higher brightness levels.
 We were able to momentarily reach a brightness of about 1650 nits on the 10% window before the ABL dimmed the image.

 The TV has decent viewing angles.
 The image remains accurate at wide angles as you move off-center.
-This is a behavior that is mostly found on IPS panels, and not usually on VA panels like the Q80R.
-The Q80R, just like the Q90R, has the new 'Ultra Viewing Angle' layer that improves viewing angles at the expense of native contrast ratio.
+This is a behavior that is mostly found on IPS panels, and not usually on VA panels like this TV.
+Just like the Q90R, it has the new 'Ultra Viewing Angle' layer that improves viewing angles at the expense of native contrast ratio.
 The 'Ultra Viewing Angle' technology appears to work similarly to the 'X-Wide Angle' technology found on the Sony Z9F.

 We took our color measurements after calibration, using the 'Movie' Picture Mode and Local Dimming set to 'Low.'
 Unfortunately, the TV's local dimming can't be completely disabled using the normal settings menu.
 In order to take our lightness measurements, we disabled PC Mode Dimming in the TV's service menu, and then activated PC Mode and Game Mode at the same time.

-Unfortunately, just like the Q90R, the TV's local dimming can't be completely disabled using the normal settings menu.
-In order to measure the native black uniformity, we had to disable PC Mode Dimming in the TV's service menu, and then activate PC Mode and Game Mode at the same time, which allowed us to turn local dimming off.
+This TV's local dimming feature can't be completely disabled in the normal settings menu.
+For the native black uniformity test, we had to disable PC Mode Dimming then activate PC Mode and Game Mode at the same time, which turned local dimming off.

 You can see our recommended settings here.

 720p, like cable TV, is upscaled well.
-There is no obvious over-softening or upscaling artifacts.
+There's no obvious over-softening and no upscaling artifacts.

 Upscaling of 1080p content such as Blu-rays or game consoles looks good.
 The image is sharp and there are no obvious issues.